 If you love the idea of catacombs in Portugal.
 Check out Evora too!
 Home to the weird and wonderful chapel of bones!

-No city trip would be complete without visiting their gardens!
-From Igreja do Carmo & Igreja dos Carmelita, our one day in Porto itinerary takes us back towards the Douro River for just 5 short minutes before we get to Jardim da Cordoria.
+From Igreja do Carmo & Igreja dos Carmelita, our Porto itinerary takes us back towards the Douro River for just 5 short minutes before we get to Jardim da Cordoaria.

-Like any city garden, Jardim da Cordoria is home to many exotic and rare plants.
+Like any city garden, Jardim da Cordoaria is home to many exotic and rare plants.
 I love a botanical garden so this is a really nice place to escape to if you’re spending longer than 24 hours in Porto.
-If you’re just there for the day, it’s a nice cut-through as you make your way from Igreja do Carmo & Igreja dos Carmelita to perhaps the most famous lookout point in Porto.

-What I really like about Jardim da Cordoria is that it was designed by the same landscape architect that did the Crystal Palace gardens in London.
+What I really like about Jardim da Cordoaria is that it was designed by the same landscape architect that did the Crystal Palace gardens in London.
 If you’ve never been, they’re also a must when you’re in the UK!

 Hidden alley near Porto Cathedral

-Miradouro da Vitória
+Soak in the Views from Miradouro da Vitória

 I couldn’t write a guide to one day in Porto without including one of the most famous view points in the city, could I?